Hyperbolic surface subgroups of one-ended doubles of free groups: Proof of Theorem

-From now on, our goal is to describe a $w$-good permutation $\pi$ on $\delta(w)$ from a directed graph $D$ with a few extra edges.
+From now on, our goal is to find a $w$-good permutation $\pi$ on $\delta(w)$ given a directed graph $D$ with additional edges.

-\begin{LEM} Let $D'$ be a directed graph obtained by adding one edge from each vertex of out-degree $0$ to a vertex of in-degree $0$ with the same color so that every vertex has in-degree $1$ and out-degree $1$ in $D'$.
-Let $\pi$ be a permutation on $\delta (w)=\{e_1,e_2,\ldots,e_m\}$ so that $\pi(e_i)=e_j$ if and only if $D'$ has a directed walk from $e_i$ to $e_j$ of length two.
+\begin{LEM} Suppose that there exists a directed graph $D'$ obtained from $D$ by adding one edge from each sink to a source with the same color so that every vertex has in-degree $1$ and out-degree $1$ in $D'$.
+Let $\pi$ be a permutation on $\delta (w)=\{e_1,e_2,\ldots,e_m\}$ so that $e_i^\pi=e_j$ if and only if $D'$ has a directed walk from $e_i$ to $e_j$ of length two.
 Then $\pi$ is $w$-good. \end{LEM} Let us call such a directed graph $D'$ a \emph{completion} of $D$.
-A completion of $D'$ always exists, because the number of red vertices of in-degree $0$ is equal to the number of red vertices of out-degree $0$.
+A completion of $D'$ always exists, because the number of red sources is equal to the number of red sinks.
 Clearly there are $r! \, b! $ completions of $D$. \begin{proof} It is enough to show that if $D'$ has an edge $e$ from $e_i$ to $f_j$, then $\{e_i,f_j\}$ is a matching of $G$.
 If $e\in E(D)$, then $e_i=f_j$ and therefore $\{e_i,f_j\}=\{e_i\}$ is a matching of $G$.
 If $e\notin E(D)$, then $e_i$ and $f_j$ should have the same color and therefore $e_i$ and $f_j$ do not share any vertex. \end{proof}

 Out of $r!\,b!$ completions of $D'$, we wish to find a completion $D'$ of $D$ so that the $w$-good permutation induced by $D'$ is uniform.